shah-rohan/starter-academic/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Developing a novel form of chromatin immunoprecipitation to assess and quantify internal histone modifications
+        * Developing a novel form of chromatin immunoprecipitation to quantify internal histone modifications
+        * Developing methods for Bayesian reallocation of ambiguously mapped next-generation sequencing reads
         * Serving as systems administrator to manage and maintain lab servers and promote integration of computational resources with ongoing research projects throughout the lab
-        * Developing novel bioinformatic methods for genome-wide data analysis
         * Working in multiple ongoing collaborations on the roles of histone modifications as epigenetic regulators

   - title: Chart Abstracter